lokilaufeysonXD/lokilaufeysonXD/README.md

 🔭 Working on my personal projects. <br/>
 🌱 Learning English and more Technologies. <br/>
 🎓 Informatics Science Engineer in the [INTER-AMERICAN UNIVERSITY FOR DEVELOPMENT](https://www.unid.edu.mx/) (UNID). <br/>
+👯 I’m looking to collaborate on developers teams <br/>
 💼 4+ years of learning and willing to new challenges <br/>
 💻 Using Operative System <br/>